-In this case, the current injected into the grid is mainly controlled by the bridge' switches but its waveform also depends on the auxiliary circuit behavior.
+In this case, the current injected into the grid is mainly controlled by the bridge' switches but its waveform depends on the auxiliary circuit behavior.
 During the resonant interval the inverter output voltage varies softly, reducing the voltage THD and consequently the current distortion.
-In order to comply with [1] it is possible to use an inductance lower than the one calculated in the previous sub-section.
+In order to comply with [1] it is possible to use an inductance lower than the one calculated in the previous section.
 The equivalent circuits are shown in Fig. 9.

-Some guidelines must be initially established:
+Some design guidelines must be initially established:

-- a) T3 conducts during the whole positive half-cycle of the line voltage.
-T2 does the same during the negative half-cycle. - b) T_1 conducts during an adjustable interval θ_1 (between 0 and π) during the positive half-cycle of the line voltage.
-T_4 does the same during the negative half-cycle. - c) The auxiliary switch, S, turns-on when T_1 or T_4 turnsoff.
-During this interval there is a resonance between L and 2C (C=C1=C2). - d) If S is a TRIAC, it will turn-off when the current goes to zero or when one of the bridge' switches turns-on. - e) If S is a transistor-based switch, its command must be adjusted to avoid the inversion of the current direction. - f) The resulting current distortion must comply with [1].
+- a) T_3 conducts during the whole positive half-cycle of the line voltage.
+T_2 does the same during the negative half-cycle. - b) T_1 conducts during an adjustable interval θ_1 (between 0 and π) during the positive half-cycle of the line voltage.
+T_4 does the same during the negative half-cycle. - c) Auxiliary switch, S, turns-on when T_1 or T_4 turn-off.
+During its conduction there is a resonance between L and 2C (C=C1=C2).
+The conduction angle (θ_S) can be adjusted to minimize the inductance value. - d) The on-time of T_1 and S must be adjusted in order to avoid negative current into the DC side. - e) The resulting current distortion must comply with [1].

-In each interval the line current is given by: For $0 < \theta < \theta_1$
+In these intervals the line current is given by: For $0 < \theta < \theta_1$